-- From 40 to 60 percent of timber production in Indonesia.
+- From 40% to 61% of timber production in Indonesia.

 - One-fourth of Russia's timber exports.

+The Amazon generates half of its own rainfall.
 It recycles moisture from the Atlantic at least five times before it reaches the Pacific.
 The trees absorb rainfall, then release it through transpiration from their leaves.
 The moisture ascends into clouds that shed more rain.
 The water cycle keeps the air humid and rainfall constant.

 Deforestation disturbs the stabilizing effects of the Amazon's water cycle.
 The result is intermittent droughts and floods.

-The Amazon region had severe droughts in 2005, 2010 and 2015-16.
+The Amazon region had severe droughts in 2005, 2010, and 2015-2016.
 It had severe floods in 2009, 2012, and 2014.
 Scientists believe these were the first signs of destabilization.

-You can slow deforestation by avoiding products using palm oil.
+First, avoid products using palm oil.
 Most of its production comes from Malaysia and Indonesia.
 Huge swaths of tropical forests and carbon-rich swamps are cleared for palm oil plantations.
 When burned, they release enormous amounts of carbon dioxide.

 Palm oil is in almost everything, and it's not clearly labeled.
 Here are four easy ways to avoid it: